posted April 23, 2020

 - 1 1 1/2-2 pound beef top round roast (also labeled "London Broil")

 - 1 1/2 Tablespoons Worcestershire sauce

 - 2 teaspoons black pepper

 - 2 sprigs fresh rosemary

-Light your charcoal, allow it to catch and start to ash over and then dump it into your grill or preheat your grill to 450 degrees F. Sear the steak for 4-6 minutes per side (depending on thickness) or until the internal temperature reads 135 degrees F for medium rare.
+- Preheat your grill to 450 degrees F for direct heat cooking.
+Sear the steak for approximately 4-6 minutes per side, rotating regularly, until the internal temperature reads 130-135 degrees F for medium rare.